 To add and edit a header, do any of the following:

 Add text in a header: Move the pointer over a sheet thumbnail in the grid on the left, then click and type in the header field that appears.
 You must add headers to each sheet where you want them.

 Insert a page number, page count, or date & time in a header: Move the pointer over a sheet thumbnail in the grid on the left, then click in the header field.
 Choose Insert > Page Number, Page Count, or Date & Time (from the Insert menu at the top of your screen).

 Change the look of header and footer text: Select the text, click Text at the top of the Print Setup sidebar, then choose formatting options.

 Select This Sheet to print only the current sheet, or All Sheets to print every sheet in your spreadsheet.

-Note: A print dialog appears with options to specify the number of copies, range of pages to print, and more.
+Note: A print dialogue appears with options to specify the number of copies, range of pages to print and more.

 To exit the print settings at any time, click Done at the bottom of the sidebar to return to your sheet.

-To customize how your spreadsheet looks when it’s exported to PDF, specify the print settings, click Print, then click PDF.
+To customise how your spreadsheet looks when it’s exported to PDF, specify the print settings, click Print, then click PDF.